gaelcolas/Sampler/README.md

 ## Build Task Variables

-A task variable is used in a build task and it can be added as a script parameter to build.ps1, set as as an environment variable, and can often be used if defined in parent scope or read from the $BuildInfo properties defined in the configuration file.
+A task variable is used in a build task and it can be added as a script parameter to build.ps1 or set as as an environment variable.
+It can often be used if defined in parent scope or read from the $BuildInfo properties defined in the configuration file.

 ### `BuildModuleOutput`

-The path where the module will be built.
-The path will for example be used for the parameter `OutputDirectory` when calling the cmdlet `Build-Module` of the PowerShell module _Invoke-Build_.
+This is the path where the module will be built.
+The path will, for example, be used for the parameter `OutputDirectory` when calling the cmdlet `Build-Module` of the PowerShell module _Invoke-Build_.
 Defaults to the path for `OutputDirectory`, and concatenated with `BuiltModuleSubdirectory`